 Supervisor's Name: Emergency Contact Tel No:

 Permitted Work Area:

 Permitted Work Hours:

 Description of Work & High Risk Activities:

 Equipment to be used:

+Constal Book at the constal to the

 Special Precautions or Conditions:

-Permit Issued by: S ignature:
+Permit Issued by: Signature:

+- B

 Position: Date and Time of Issue:

-Signature of Person to whom Permit is issued: .....
+Signature of Person to whom Permit is issued:

+0.8

 Notes:

-1. This PERMIT TO WORK - REGULAR CONTRACTORS is issued on the following conditions: 1.1 The Contractor has been appointed in accordance with the College Contractor Appraisal system in operation.
-1.2 The Contractor complies with the restrictions and conditions detailed in this PERMIT and associated attachments if appropriate.
+- 1. This PERMIT TO WORK REGULAR CONTRACTORS is issued on the following conditions: - 1.1 The Contractor has been appointed in accordance with the School Contractor Appraisal system in operation. - 1.2 The Contractor complies with the restrictions and conditions detailed in this PERMIT and associated attachments if appropriate.

-- 1.3 The Contractor complies with the requirements of INSTRUCTIONS AND RULES FOR CONTRACTORS (WP 09) setting down the rules for all Contractors. - 1.4 The Contractor complies with all College Rules. - 1.5 The Contractor ensures that he or his employees as appropriate are provided with an emergency means of communication whilst on College premises. - 2.
-Regular Contractors who abuse this open PERMIT TO WORK system will be required to apply for a Permit for each visit to College Premises (PERMIT TO WORK PERIODIC CONTRACTORS). - 3.
-This PERMIT TO WORK expires on: .....
+- 1.3 The Contractor complies with the requirements of INSTRUCTIONS AND RULES FOR CONTRACTORS (WP 09) setting down the rules for all Contractors. - 1.4 The Contractor complies with all School Rules. - 1.5 The Contractor ensures that he or his employees as appropriate are provided with an emergency means of communication whilst on School premises. - 2.
+Regular Contractors who abuse this open PERMIT TO WORK system will be required to apply for a Permit for each visit to School Premises (PERMIT TO WORK PERIODIC CONTRACTORS).

+3. This PERMIT TO WORK expires on: J. THIS I ENTER TO WORK CAPILCS OIL